carta/flipper-client/README.md

 flag.is_enabled(is_horse_lover=False, horse_type='Stallion') # returns False
 ```

-If a check has multiple conditions, `is_enabled` will return true if any of them is satisfied.
+If a flag has multiple conditions, `is_enabled` will return true if any of them is satisfied.

 Example: